paulscottrobson/neo6502-documents/neo6502/docs/reference/basic.md

 ## Sound Commands

-The Neo6502 has one sound channel by default, which is a beeper.
-This is channel 0.
+The Neo6502 has four sound channels, 0-3 which can generate a square wave or white noise sounds.

-### Sound

 The main sound command is called "sound" and has the following forms.